gifford-lab/mri-wrapper/README.md

 + `GPUNUM`: The GPU device number to run

-For hyper-parameter tuning, training and testing, the output will be generated under *$DATADIR$/thenameofthemodel*, where `thenameofthemodel` is the name specified in the file $MODELDIR$/modelname .
+For hyper-parameter tuning, training and testing, all the output will be generated under *$DATADIR$/$thenameofthemodel$*, where `$thenameofthemodel$` is the name specified in the file [*$MODELDIR$/modelname*](https://github.com/gifford-lab/mri-wrapper/blob/master/example/model/modelname) .

+After training, the information of the best model will be saved as *bestiter.caffemodel* and *deploy.prototxt* under  *$DATA_DIR$/$thenameofthemodel$/mri-best/best_trial/*.

+For testing and prediction, the output of the first layer specified in `outputlayer` (see above section on params.list) will be saved to a text file named *bestiter.pred* and the output of all layers will be saved in a Pickle object named *bestiter.pred.params.pkl*.
+For testing, they will be both under *$DATA_DIR$/$thenameofthemodel$/mri-best/best_trial/*.
+For prediction, they will be under `predict_outdir` as specified in *params.list*.